Cool Kids for Social Anxiety

 - Your child and a parent attend 10 sessions with a therapist one-on-one at the CEHC to complete the Cool Kids Social Anxiety Program, and

 - Progress assessments, which happen during treatment, immediately after, and 6 months after treatment.

 Clinical assessments are conducted before your family commences treatment as well as after treatment.
 All assessments involve you and your child being interviewed in person by a therapist and completing tasks and questionnaires about thoughts, feelings and behaviours.

 Briefer progress assessments take place during treatment, immediately after treatment, and 6 months after treatment.
 The purpose of the progress assessment is to determine whether your child has improved.
-You will receive reimbursements of up to $250 of the cost on completion of after-treatment (multiple) assessments.

 What does treatment involve?